zdy023/z-nixtools/README.md

                         Output file
 ```

 Lines for the preprocessing commands are recognized by the user-specific prefix and suffix.
 For convenience, the tool offers four predefined modes with specific prefix and suffix.
+The default mode is `H` - the HTML Comment Mode with prefix `<!--` and suffix `-->`.

 #### Preprocessing Commands